WannaMay/learngit/readme.txt

-this is my second time to learn git the first change
+this is my second/third time to learn git the first change the third change